openconnectivity/IOTivity-Lite-setup/Readme.md

 All repos are being set up 1 level above the folder of IOTivity-Lite-setup folder.

-Typical folder layout to start from (e.g. create the iot folder in the home folder)
+Typical folder layout to start from (e.g. create the iot-lite folder in the home folder)

      ~/iot-lite